-These days, Dillon and Carly have a standing date with budgeting.
-Every Thursday, they meet to reconcile, check their category balances, roll with the punches, and take note of their progress towards important goals.
+These days, Dillon and Carly have a standing date with each other and a welcome third wheel: their budget.
+They made Thursday night money talks a relationship ritual!
+Every week, they meet to reconcile, check their category balances, roll with the punches, and take note of their progress towards important goals.

-Dillon said, “Picking Thursday was definitely strategic!
-We chose Thursday because it gives us a chance to evaluate how we did throughout the week, and make adjustments for any weekend plans, while preparing for the following week.”
+Dillon said, “Picking Thursday for our YNAB Date Night was definitely strategic!
+We chose Thursday because it gives us a chance to evaluate how we did throughout the week and make adjustments for any weekend plans, while preparing for the following week of shared expenses.”

-Carly’s interests, usually their shorter-term priorities, are a nice balance.
-Dillon said, “Carly is particularly good at preventing me from getting too focused on long-term goals and thinking more carefully about how our month-to-month expenses might change.
-For example, if we’re planning a trip to see friends or family during a month, she’ll point out that we need to adjust our social or gas/fuel categories … which keeps us from overspending.”
+Carly’s interests, usually their shorter-term priorities, add a nice balance to YNAB Date Night conversations.
+Dillon said, “Carly is particularly good at preventing me from getting so focused on long-term goals that I forget about rolling with the punches on our month-to-month expenses.
+For example, if we’re planning a trip to see friends or family during this month, she’ll point out that we need to adjust our social or fuel categories, which keeps us from overspending.”

-They make a great team, hashing out their priorities, together, and giving every dollar a job, accordingly.
+They make a great team, hashing out their priorities together and giving every dollar a job.